 We usually undermine the challenges of following Christ.
 Self-denial, bearing-cross and following Jesus are three major qualifying attributes that Jesus’ followers must possess.
 In our present day self-centered culture, we promote self-indulgence, egocentricity, and narcissism than denying our pride, prejudices, and ungodliness.
 And we take great comfort on what Jesus has achieved for us.
 We want Jesus in our lives.
 We love church and church calendar full of events.
 Also we love to identify ourselves as Christian, followers of Christ.
 In return, we do not want to talk about the other aspect of our personal and communal relationship with Jesus.
 To associate ourselves with Jesus or be called followers of Jesus bears a significant meaning.
 It is a serious business in light of the passage where Jesus has put certain qualifications in order to be called his followers.

 In the Gospel narratives, the crowd also followed him to a certain degree.
 They were following Jesus more in a physical sense than spiritual sense.
 But when Jesus calls us to follow him, he demands us to follow him wholeheartedly.
 From his reactions to those three would-be-followers about putting a hand on the plow and not looking back, I can put this narrative into my own culture and context.

 This is a common sense that a hardworking plowman is never going to put his hand on plow and look back.
 There are certain ramifications for what I think could happen when ignoring this common sense:

 - If a plowman looks back or getting distracted while his one hand on plow, he will most likely miss the furrow and plowing will not be straight.

-- Putting one hand on plow and looking back cannot dig the earth deep enough for proper cultivation.
-Harvesting good crop depends also in the depth of the furrow.
+- Putting one hand on plow and looking back cannot dig the earth deep enough for proper cultivation and aeration.
+Harvesting good crop depends also in the depth of the furrow and proper tilling.